thorenscientific/documentation/docs/solutions/reference-designs/eval-cn0554-rpiz/index.rst

 need to install ADI Kuiper Linux on an SD card.
-Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided at :external+adi-kuiper-gen:doc:`index`.
+Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided at :external+kuiper:doc:`index`.
 Write the image and follow the system configuration procedure.

 .. figure:: command_prompt.png